entropyxyz/entropy-docs/docs/reference/rust-testing-interface.md

 ## Installation

-Install the RTI is to use the pre-build crate through Cargo:
+Install the RTI using the pre-build crate through Cargo:

     ```shell
     cargo install entropy-test-cli